Another-Coding-Nerd/Factorio/LTN Compact Depot/README.md

 ## Loco Configuration

-Now it's time to plug-in you train setup.
+Now it's time to plug-in your train setup.
 It's easier that you think!
 For each position where you'll have a locomotive, enable the loco signal on the corresponding constant combinator.
-You will enable and disable various items down in the The **#5 Loco Config Bank** Constant Combinators are of the depot.
+You will enable and disable various items down in the The **#5 Loco Config Bank** Constant Combinators area of the depot.
 Let's look at some examples.

 ### 1-2 Train Example
 ![1-2 Train](img/1-2Train.png)